tomasmcguinness/tomasmcguinness/README.md

 I make YouTube videos over at https://youtube.com/@tomasmcguinness and blog, very unpredictably, at https://www.tomasmcguinness.com

 🔭 I’m currently poking around the Matter smart home protocol.
+💬 Ask me about anything Matter.
+Happy to help.

 <!--
 **tomasmcguinness/tomasmcguinness** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.